donovm4/msft-certifications/intermediate/az-500/README.md

 - light-weight provisioning agents bridge AD to Entra ID, configs maintained in cloud
   - multiple agents for high availability
 - support for groups up to 50,000 members by leveraging organizational units (OUs)

+## Authentication (AUTHN)

+Authentication is the foundation for cloud access.

+> CONTEXT: this is for organizations that leverage on-prem AD service

+### Options

+- Cloud Entra Password Hash Sync
+  - same username and password as on-prem
+  - no _additional_ infrastructure deployment required
+  - requires less effort of these three options
+- Cloud Entra Pass-through Sync
+  - password validation leveraging software agent running on on-prem servers
+    > RECOMMENDATION: leverage 3 agent deployments for high availability
+  - servers validate users on-prem (password AUTHN does not happen in cloud)
+- Federation
+  - Entra ID will leverage separate identity AUTHN system to validate password
+  - usually requires more effort to implement and maintain (versus cloud AUTHN)
+> RECOMMENDATION(S):
+> - leverage deployment of additional servers for Pass-through or Federation for HA / DR efforts
+> - leverage Password Hash Sync regardless of on-top of Pass-through or Federation in case of on-prem outages, and Entra ID protection and credential leak reports

+## Kerberos

 ## Multi-Factor Authentication (MFA)